 Here are some of the things I’ve learned during my time at Cal Poly in required coursework, elective classes, and independent research work.
 Although we covered much more than these topics, I’m sharing my favorite examples of work that align with my passion and interest in astronautics.
-Enjoy!

 Astrodynamics